KuroganeToyama/blog/src/content/blog/2025-07-25-love-consultation.md

 "Do not do this thing." - Proceeds to do the exact opposite.

-"why the heck did you go with this obviously dumb idea?" - "I don't know..."
+"Why the heck did you go with this obviously dumb idea?" - "I don't know..."

 "What's the most important thing to you right now?" - "I have no idea..."